 Hydrilla can also be found at numerous sites west of the Mississippi River.

-H. verticillata was detected in the Cayuga Lake Inlet in Ithaca, New York in mid-August 2011 by staff of the Cayuga Lake Floating Classroom.
+H. verticillata was detected in the Cayuga Lake Inlet in Ithaca, New York in 2011 by staff of the Cayuga Lake Floating Classroom.
 A follow-up survey by Robert L. Johnson, a former researcher with the Cornell University Department of Ecology & Evolutionary Biology, now with Racine-Johnson Aquatic Ecologists, located extensive Hydrilla populations in several areas of the Inlet.
-As of early-September 2011, the Hydrilla appears to be localized to the Inlet, with no evidence of the plant in Cayuga Lake proper.
-This is the first detection of Hydrilla in upstate New York.
+The Hydrilla appeared to be localized to the Inlet, with no evidence of the plant in Cayuga Lake proper.
+This was the first detection of Hydrilla in upstate New York.
 The risk of the plant spreading to the rest of Cayuga Lake and other regional waterbodies in the Finger Lakes region is considered to be substantial.
-State, regional, and local officials and organizations, along with biologists from Cornell University are developing plans to control, manage, and prevent the spread of the invader, as well as outreach efforts to enlist the public's help in preventing the plant's spread.
+State, regional, and local officials and organizations, along with biologists from Cornell University are developing plans to control, manage, and prevent the spread of the invader, as well as outreach efforts to enlist the public’s help in preventing the plant’s spread.